Extending Classically Simulatable Bounds of Clifford Circuits with Nonstabilizer States via Framed Wigner Functions

-\textit{Random circuits with log-depth.---} We apply the protocol to two different types of random $n$-qubit log-depth Clifford circuits with 1D-neighboring and arbitrary long-range interactions (completely connected) between two qubits~\cite{dalzell2022}, where gate count is $L=\alpha n \ln (n)$.
-A brief explanation of these two architectures is shown in Ref.~\cite{supple}.
-In both cases, we obtain the final frame $F'(\bfa)$ starting from $F({\bfa})=0$ and use the greedy algorithm to find efficiently simulatable marginal qubits.
-Figure~\ref{fig:example}(a,c) shows that our simulation method successfully samples the measurement outcomes.
+\textit{Examples.---}We apply the proposed simulation algorithm to two different types of random $n$-qubit log-depth Clifford circuits with 1D-neighboring and arbitrary long-range (i.e., completely connected) interactions between two qubits, where gate count is $L=\alpha n \ln (n)$ (see Refs.~\cite{dalzell2022, supple} for more details).
+We take the input state $\rho = \ket{A}\bra{A}^{\otimes n}$ and adopt the greedy algorithm for solving the vertex cover problem.
+As the gate count ($\alpha$) increases, the final frame's hypergraph becomes more complex, requiring the removal of more vertices, which results in fewer efficiently simulatable marginal qubits ~\cite{supple}.
+Figure~\ref{fig:example}(a,c) shows that our simulation method successfully samples the measurement outcomes of these marginal qubits.

-Figure~\ref{fig:example}(b) shows that for 1D architecture, the average number of classically simulatable qubits ($N_{\rm sim}$) increases linearly by the circuit size.
-Such a circuit can be fully and classically simulated \cite{napp2022} by using the tensor network, while its time complexity exponentially grows with the circuit depth as $e^{\mathcal{O}(\alpha \ln n)} \ge n^{\mathcal{O}(\alpha)}$.
-Although our simulation method is limited to selected marginal qubits, we show that \cite{supple} the time complexity to simulate these marginal qubits is upper bounded by $\mathcal{O}(n(\ln(n))^4)+n^2\ln(n))$, including frame changing and greedy algorithm, which can be faster than the tensor network method when $\alpha$ becomes larger.
-From numerical simulation~\cite{supple}, we observe remarkable improvement in the computation time of the marginal sampling when using our method compared to the matrix product state simulator of the IBM Qiskit.
+Figure~\ref{fig:example}(b) shows that for 1D architecture, the average number of classically simulatable qubits ($n_{\rm sim}$) increases linearly by $n$.
+This result can be compared to the tensor network simulation, where all the $n$-qubit outcomes of these circuits can be efficiently simulated with $e^{\mathcal{O}(\alpha \ln n)} \sim n^{\mathcal{O}(\alpha)}$ time cost~\cite{napp2022,vidal2003}.
+In contrast, our algorithm simulates a linear portion of qubits with $\mathcal{O}(\alpha {\rm poly}(n))$ time cost, including both evaluating the final frame $F$ and solving its vertex cover problem~\cite{supple}.
+Therefore, for the selected marginal outcomes, our approach offers a faster simulation than the tensor network method when the circuit depth $\alpha$ becomes large.
+From the numerical simulation, we observe remarkable improvement compared to the matrix product state simulator of the IBM Qiskit~\cite{supple}.